BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

-Relative paths that you specify in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace, unless the option `prefer_alternate_root` is true.
-In that case the relative paths are resolved with respect to the directory provided by an integration (e.g. Endevor Bridge for Git integration).
+Relative paths that you specify in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.
+If you set the option `prefer_alternate_root` to `true`, relative paths are resolved with respect to the directory provided by an integration (e.g. Endevor Bridge for Git integration).

 The structure of the configuration is based on Endevor®.
 Ensure that you configure these files before you use macros or the COPY instruction.